Testing code#

 ...

-This examples shows a fixture named spark_session
+This example shows a fixture named spark_session

 with a testing session scope.